 The Insignia forms part of a Vauxhall family car history that stretches back over a century.
 The very first Vauxhall model, from 1903, could be had with four seats, so Vauxhall (although initially best known for its sporting models) has a family car history just about as long as anyone else.

-If nothing else, the Insignia offers versatility, with a line-up that includes three body styles (saloon, hatchback and estate), two diesel and two petrol engines, front and all-wheel drive and a choice of passive or active dampers.
+The Insignia offers plenty of versatility, with a line-up that includes three body styles (saloon, hatchback and estate), and has swollen to feature five diesel engines and four petrols, front and all-wheel drive, automatic and manual gearboxes and even standard passive or optional active dampers.